 At every stage of the branding process, remember that this isn’t just a façade.
 It must be authentic and something that is constantly worked on, demonstrated and articulated if it’s going to be effective.
 Creating a strong culture backed by well-considered, sincere policies and benefits will pay dividends when your employees become your greatest advocates, sharing stories online and growing the word-of-mouth buzz around your brand.

-To find out more about our services, check out our website or email Dan at ash@thisisinfluential.com for a chat.
+For more details about what we offer, check out our services or email Dan at ash@thisisinfluential.com for a chat.